 The Blake and Mouton Managerial Grid provides a simple way to understand your natural leadership style.
 It can also be used to understand the leadership style of others.

-If you were hired as the manager of a small team what your be your instinctive approach to managing your team members?
-Would you think only of getting tasks completed on time, or you be focussed on the welfare of your team?
+If you were hired as the manager of a small team what would be your instinctive approach to managing your team members?
+Would you think only of getting tasks completed on time, or instead focus on the welfare of your team?
 Or perhaps you’d be concerned with balancing both?